 Minister: Senator Ganga Singh

-- Environmental Management Agency (EMA)
+- Environmental Management Authority (EMA)

 Apart from this battle on the EMBD projects, we have to consider the ‘Land for the Landless’ program which is intended to provide some 3,000 to 4,000 residential lots each year.
 That is the strain being put onto the limited lands available in our country, as we fight for clarity on what is happening to our country’s lands.

 The lack of the database proposed in the 1992 Land Policy means that we are operating in an information vacuum which appears to be deliberate.

 Every public official is accustomed to the world of today, with the instantaneous access to detailed information on an astounding range of issues, worldwide.
 We all know that the banks and insurance companies have all the relevant details of many millions of accounts and transactions available at our virtual fingertips.
 We all know that, so why are we continuing to permit this rapid disposal of our country’s land without some public system to provide the details for our consideration?

 “…Our nation’s interest demands that we recognise that the Caroni lands are too big, too important and too valuable to be the preserve of any single group or political party…”

 At that time, I was criticising the short-sighted policy of the Manning government in relation to the Caroni lands.

 Next, I will delve further into the EMBD situation and the features of the land/property information system we so urgently need.